mmuller88/mmblog/content/aws-powertools/index.md

 ---
 title: Getting started with Powertools for AWS Lambda (TypeScript)
-show: "no"
+show: "yes"
-date: "2023-12-20"
+date: "2023-12-23"
 image: "index.webp"
-tags: ["eng", "2023", "aws", "powertools" "nofeed"] #nofeed
+tags: ["eng", "2023", "aws", "powertools"] #nofeed
 # engUrl: https://martinmueller.dev/aws-powertools
 pruneLength: 50
 ---

 Hi there,

-I'm new to the [Powertools for AWS Lambda (TypeScript)](https://docs.powertools.aws.dev/lambda/typescript/latest/) library.
+I'm new to [Powertools for AWS Lambda (TypeScript)](https://docs.powertools.aws.dev/lambda/typescript/latest/).
 Though I hear a lot of my DevOps friends say that it's a great tool for building serverless applications, I've never had the chance to use it myself.
 So I decided to give it a try and see what all the fuss is about.
 What can I say, I totally love it.
 In the next sections I will explain what the.

 ## What is Powertools for AWS Lambda